Prose Fiction by Bekah Ferguson

-With this short story, I wanted to tell a Beauty & the Beast tale, but I didn’t want it to be obvious.
-One of my favorite quotes (and mantras) is by Emily Dickinson: “Tell all the truth but tell it slant … The truth must dazzle gradually, or every man be blind.”
-So I cloaked my characters in the past, in the Viking age and Norse mythology, with a Christ-type hero.
-Imagine if our faces reflected our true hearts, what would we look like?
+With this short story, I wanted to tell a Beauty & the Beast kind of tale but didn’t want the meaning to be obvious.
+One of my favorite quotes/mantras is by Emily Dickinson (“Tell all the truth but tell it slant … The truth must dazzle gradually, or every man be blind”), so I cloaked my characters in the past, in the Viking age and Norse mythology, with a Christ-type hero.

-For nearly fifteen years I’d researched the plight of LGBTQ Christians in the church: countless testimonies, the efficacy stats of several decades’ worth of reparative therapy, and the Biblical texts known as “clobber passages.”
-One verse kept coming to mind again and again.
-“Can a leopard change his spots?”
-(Jeremiah 13:23a) This fable grew out of that.
+For more than a decade I researched the plight of LGBTQ Christians in the church; perusing countless testimonies, the efficacy stats of several decades’ worth of reparative therapy, and the Biblical texts known as “clobber passages.”
+One verse kept coming to mind again and again: “Can a leopard change his spots?”
+(Jeremiah 13:23a)

 While visiting the zoo one year, I noticed that if the sun hits a panther just right, you can see the faint outline of hidden spots beneath its black coat.
 So, I did some research on panthers, leopards, and jaguars and made a fascinating discovery: panthers are melanistic leopards and jaguars.
 Therefore, a panther can give birth to both black and spotted cubs.
 With this information, the idea for a fable quickly took shape . . .